Published October 19, 2023

 • Intermediary services providers, defined as companies offering network infrastructure, including internet access providers and domain name registrars;

-• Hosting services providers, such cloud and web hosting service; and
+• Hosting services providers, such as cloud and web hosting services, and

 • Online platforms that bring together sellers and consumers, such as online marketplaces, app stores, collaborative economy platforms, and social media platforms.

-The requirements for each category become progressively more stringent as they move closer to touching the actual consumer.
+The requirements for each category become progressively more stringent.

 Intermediary service providers must have: